 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Sharing food with your dog might seem radical, but it’s actually the way dogs were fed for millennia.
-The bond people developed with dogs is partly because dogs and humans could eat the same foods, and the act of sharing reinforced this unique connection.
-But not all foods are safe for dogs, so it’s crucial to know which fruits and vegetables are good for dogs.
-Here are ten healthy, sharable fruits and veggies for you and your pup.
+The bond people developed with dogs is partly because dogs and humans could eat the same foods, and the act of sharing reinforced this unique connection (as they taught us in kindergarten: sharing is caring).
+But not all foods are safe for dogs, so it’s crucial to know which fruits and vegetables are recommended.
+Here are 10 healthy, sharable fruits and veggies for you and your pup.

 A few words of caution: First, it might seem obvious, but none of these fruits and veggies by themselves constitutes a “complete and balanced” meal.
-If your dog has any health or weight issues, check with your vet before introducing new foods.
+If your dog has any health or weight issues, check with your vet before introducing new snacks.
 As with any new food, gradually start with a small portion to see if it’s something your dog enjoys and tolerates on the, umm, digestive side.
-Here are ten healthy fruits and vegetables that are safe to share with your dog.
+With those caveats, here are 10 healthy fruits and vegetables that are safe to share with your dog.

-A sorely ignored vegetable, similar to a turnip, the rutabaga is a healthy veggie for dogs.
+A sorely ignored vegetable, the rutabaga is a healthy veggie for dogs.
 Rutabagas are very good boiled and mashed.
-They’re available year-round in most grocery stores and keep well.
-Their high levels of Vitamin C, potassium and carotenoids (precursors to Vitamin A) aid eye health and maintenance of DNA activation in cells.
+They’re available all year in most grocery stores and keep well.
+Their high levels of vitamin C, potassium, and carotenoids (precursors to vitamin A) help improve eye health and the maintenance of DNA activation in cells.
 Rutabagas are also important in a dog’s immune system function and have a number of lesser-known phytochemicals, which are shown to reduce the risk of several chronic diseases associated with aging and help fight cancer.